Functional near-infrared spectroscopy: Continuous wave

-Frequency domain [citation needed]
+Frequency domain

 Frequency domain (FD) system comprises NIR laser sources which provide an amplitude-modulated sinusoid at frequencies near 100 MHz.
 FD-fNIRS measures attenuation, phase shift and the average path length of light through the tissue.

 Changes in the back-scattered signal's amplitude and phase provide a direct measurement of absorption and scattering coefficients of the tissue, thus obviating the need for information about photon path-length; and from the coefficients we determine the changes in the concentration of hemodynamic parameters.

 Because of the need for modulated lasers as well as phasic measurements, FD system-based devices are more technically complex (therefore more expensive and much less portable) than CW-based ones.
 However, the system is capable of providing absolute concentrations of HbO and HbR.

-Time domain [citation needed]
+Time domain

 Time domain (TD) system introduces a short NIR pulse with a pulse length usually in the order of picoseconds—around 70 ps.
 Through time-of-flight measurements, photon path-length may be directly observed by dividing resolved time by the speed of light.
 Information about hemodynamic changes can be found in the attenuation, decay, and time profile of the back-scattered signal.
 For this photon-counting technology is introduced, which counts 1 photon for every 100 pulses to maintain linearity.
 TD-fNIRS does have a slow sampling rate as well as a limited number of wavelengths.
 Because of the need for a photon-counting device, high-speed detection, and high-speed emitters, time-resolved methods are the most expensive and technically complicated.

 TD-based devices have the highest depth sensitivity and are capable of presenting most accurate values of baseline hemoglobin concentration and oxygenation.